umee-network/umee/docs/architecture/ADR-004-interest-and-reserves.md

 Note that it is the module "reserved amount" has increased, not the actual balance of the `x/leverage` account.

-Here is an additional example scenario, to illustrate that the module account balance of a given token _can_ become less than the reserved amount, when a token type is at or near 100% borrow utilization:
+Here is an additional example scenario, to illustrate that the module account balance of a given token _can_ become less than the reserved amount, when a token type is at or near 100% supply utilization:

 > Lending pool and reserve amount of `atom` both start at zero.
 > Bob, lends 1000 `atom` to the lending pool.